 The Ancestry World War II Collection

-In our collection of WWII military records, Ancestry has more than 15 million names and 11 million images from documents created during and around WWII, roughly 1936–1946.
+In our collection of WWII military records, Ancestry has more than 120 million records from documents created during and around WWII, roughly 1936–1946.
 Although the majority of WWII records are not publicly available, Ancestry has gathered together enlistment records, draft registration cards, POW records and more.